 Here’s the Real Secret to Building Your Credit Score

 A good credit score is often easy to lose and harder to regain.
-But rebuilding your credit score is definitely possible.
+But when you know how to rebuild credit the right way, it’s easier to navigate.
 If you’re still unsure of how to rebuild credit, consider the below.

 All it takes is a two-pronged approach:

 First, you can improve your credit by managing debts and being mindful of your credit utilization ratio.
 And then, you can improve your credit score by using loans or credit cards to build up your payment history.

 Even if you do everything right, you can’t expect your credit score to change overnight.
 Once you have a solid working strategy, the key ingredient to credit recovery is simply time.
 So put in the work every week, keep to your budget, and monitor your credit score.